munzir/46-mpc/README.md

-# 35-balancing
+# 46-mpc

-This repo contains code for balancing krang.
-Aim is to implement original balancing logic (repo 28) such that it is more readable and maintainable.
+This repo contains code for balancing krang with MPC and IK.

 ## Dependencies